Trinity Episcopal Church is a lively, inter-generational, and joyful congregation in Charlottesville, Virginia. Its history is unique.

 In 1996, The Reverend Melana Nelson-Amaker joined Trinity as its first female vicar.
 Mother Melana focused on lively worship, strong pastoral care, and spiritual growth for church members.
 She also encouraged Trinity’s collaboration with other churches to increase Trinity’s impact on the Charlottesville community.

 Following Mother Melana’s departure in 2008, Trinity spent two years with interim pastor Reverend Sherry Hardwick-Thomas and other supply clergy.
 The vestry and other lay leaders were instrumental in guiding Trinity through this time of transition.
 In July 2010, Pastor Cass Bailey became vicar of Trinity and continues to lead our church today.

-For more than ninety years, our vicars have been leaders in the community, builders of bridges across divisive social and political issues, and evangelists who have challenged us to follow Christ in the face of sometimes overwhelming societal pressure to the contrary.
+For more than one hundred years, our priests have been leaders in the community, builders of bridges across divisive social and political issues, and evangelists who have challenged us to follow Christ in the face of sometimes overwhelming societal pressure to the contrary.
 The untiring efforts of a strong laity have had a profound influence on the church and the community.
 We confidently pray that our future will open to us new and exciting ways to grow in the love of God and to fulfill our call to serve the Charlottesville community.